 Protecting the Jews

 Jews have a long and rich history in Poland, which until World War II probably hosted the largest Jewish population in the world, at 3 million.
-While anti-Semitism existed among the Polish people, as it did nearly everywhere, it wasn’t as bad as elsewhere in the world (indeed, throughout history the Poles were markedly tolerant by European standards, which are why their Jewish population was so large to begin with).
+While anti-Semitism existed among the Polish people, as it did nearly everywhere, Jews had it comparatively better than elsewhere in the world (indeed, throughout history the Poles were markedly tolerant by European standards, which are why their Jewish population was so large to begin with).
 But in any case, the Holocaust became a grim test of Polish attitudes towards its Jewry.

 The Polish Resistance